magepages/mpdocs/docs/layered-navigation-ultimate/user-guide.rst

 .. image:: https://imgur.com/n1patLV.jpg

-* In **Enable Rating Filter** field: Choose "Yes" to enable and display the group attribute **Rating** on the Layered Navigation and leave "No" to disable this feature.
+* In the **Enable Rating Filter** field: Choose "Yes" to enable and display the group attribute **Rating** on the Layered Navigation and leave "No" to disable this feature.
 When you choose "Yes", there are 2 more options for the modification:

-  * In **Group Label** : Adding the text as the group attribute's name.
+  * In the **Group Label** : Adding the text as the group attribute's name.
-  * In **Expand by default** : Choose "Yes" to automatically expand the group attribute **Rating** when shoppers go to the collection page.
+  * In the **Expand by default** : Choose "Yes" to automatically expand the group attribute **Rating** when shoppers go to the collection page.

-* In **Show as Slider** field:
+* In the **Show as Slider** field

   * Choose "Yes" if you want to display Vertical Slider
 .. image:: https://imgur.com/csS25Fl.jpg